 Pennsylvania Supreme Court

 The Pennsylvania Supreme Court can decide to hear or not to hear the case.
-If it decides not to hear the case, you can’t file any more appeals.
+If the Court decides not to hear the case, you can't file any more appeals.
 The decision of the Commonwealth Court is final.